UMN-BarleyOatSilphium/PopVarVal/Data/README.md

 #### Genomewide marker data

-The genomewide marker data used in this study are available from T3 and (in a more readily usable form) from the Digital Repository for the University of Minnesota using the following persistent link:
+The genomewide marker data used in this study are available from T3 and (in a more readily usable form) from the Data Repository for the University of Minnesota using the following persistent link:
 <http://hdl.handle.net/11299/204785>.